About me

 I live in rural Waikato, New Zealand.
-I enjoy the beach and love music, reading, and writing.
+Outside of work, I enjoy swimming, music, reading, and writing.
+I’ve been married for over 20 years, and am a father of four, toddlers and teens.

 My Approach